jolynch/website/content/drafts/semver_must_evolve.md

 text in the version tuple
 (especially [PEP 440](https://www.python.org/dev/peps/pep-0440/) compliant version numbers).
-Fortunately, I am usually deploying Python code as Docker containers or Debian packages, both of which support arbitrary text in their versions that can include version numbers.
+Fortunately, I am usually deploying Python code as Docker containers or Debian packages, both of which do support arbitrary text in their versions that can include version numbers.

 FAQ